 Magnetic Stud Finder

-Another common type of stud detector, the magnetic stud finder has the ability to locate those nails and screws in the stud.
-They are affordable and easy to use, but you are locating the nails and screws and not the actual stud.
+Another common type of stud detector, the magnetic stud finder has the ability to locate those nails and screws that are near the stud.
+They are affordable and easy to use, but you are locating the nails, screws and pipes and not the actual stud.
 This can lead to more inaccurate results and more frustration.

 Whole Stud Detector

-Instead of finding the sides of the stud one at a time, this type of stud finder will locate the entire stud in one go.
+Instead of finding the near sides of the stud one at a time, this type of stud finder will locate the entire stud in one go.
 It can make finding the exact position of the stud much quicker and easier.

 Electronic Center Finder

-These stud finders will locate the center of the stud for you without you having to work that out based on the edges.
+These type of operation in stud finders will locate the center of the stud for you without you having to work that out based on the edges.
 As the center of the stud is the most important part to find, this model can be very helpful in moving through a project quickly and efficiently.

 Instant Stud Finder